 But the advertising landscape has changed.
-There are now many more brands to choose from, a whole range of different broadcast channels and publications and, of course, technology that has completely shifted the way in which we communicate.
+There are now many more brands to choose from, a whole range of different broadcast channels and publications and, of course, technology that has completely shifted the way we communicate.

 Consumers are now in control of the media they consume and how they consume it.
 As a result, advertisers need to adapt with the changing media environment and the habits of consumers.
 Copywriters need to explore options beyond traditional advertising.

 In many ways, conventional advertising is becoming insufficient and predictable.
 But this does not mean traditional advertising will die.
 On the contrary, alternative forms of communication can provide fresh inspiration and take advertising to new levels of engagement and entertainment.

 But it’s important to start in the right place.

 The choice of media now becomes a creative decision and is as much a part of the communication as the actual writing.
 Advertising that is created in this way is more likely to demonstrate an understanding of the consumer’s lifestyle and his or her meeting point with the brand.

 “It is not about matching luggage, it is more about an idea that is expressed in different ways which is true to an overriding theme.”
 Phil Dowgierd, Creative Director of Happen in London

 How technology has changed the way we talk, share and advertise

 Traditional advertising involves small interruptions which appear in between the content that people are already watching, reading or listening.
 Ad agencies created ads, media companies bought the space in which they appeared and the message was seen by an audience of predetermined size and demographics.

 Current trends in advertising are showing a distinct shift away from this traditional “above-the-line” advertising approach and a move towards more integrated brand communications that are closer to the sale and often more accountable.
 New technology and attitudes to advertising are introducing novel ways of interacting and reaching your target market.